mumo-esther/Crypto-Data-Explorer/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖Numeric Data Explorer
+# 📖Cryptocurrencies Data Explorer

 <a name="about-project"></a>

-# Numeric Data Explorer
+# Cryptocurrencies Data Explorer

-The Numeric Data Explorer is a web application built using React and Redux that allows users to explore numeric data related to a variety of categories.
-The webapp retrieves data from the Numbers API, which provides interesting facts about numbers and their associated categories.
+The Cryptocurrencies Data Explorer is a web application built using React and Redux that allows users to explore Cryptocurrencies data related to a variety of categories.
+The webapp retrieves data from the a coins API to gather datasuch as cryptocurrency exchanges.

-Upon loading the homepage, the user is presented with a list of available categories, which they can filter by category name.
-The webapp displays some numeric values per category that come from the API.
-When the user clicks on a category item, they are taken to a details page, which retrieves detailed data from the API in the selected category.
+Upon loading the homepage, the user is presented with a list of different currencies, which they can filter by currency name.When the user clicks on a Currency, they are taken to a details page, which retrieves detailed data from the API in the selected Coin.

 The application is built using React, Redux, and CSS.
-It utilizes the Redux Thunk middleware to handle asynchronous actions and the Fetch API to retrieve data from the Numbers API.
+It utilizes the Redux Thunk middleware to handle asynchronous actions and the Fetch API to retrieve data from the NAPI.
 The application is fully responsive, adapting to different screen sizes and devices.

 ## 🛠 Built With <a name="built-with"></a>